SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Introduction and Statement of Results

 Using the Atiyah-Singer index theorem and Theorem \ref{MainTheorem}, we can also show that the conjecture passes a non-trivial test proving that the highest order contributions to each coefficient in the partition functions agree for $N_f=2, 3$.

-In the $N_f=4$ case, instead of asymptotic freedom one has conformal invariance.
+In the $N_f=4$ case, instead of asymptotic freedom one has conformal invariance of the physical system.
 Thus, the partition function is a function of the complex coupling constant $\tau$.
 We explicitly compute the partition function.
 To this end, we shall define a power series in $q=\exp(2\pi i \tau)$ (see Sections 4 and 7)